-The activities in this line item support the overall mission of enforcing the laws regarding the hauling, storage, and disposal of waste and used tires in California and along the California-Mexico border region and illegal activities related to export of tires through California ports.
+The activities in this line item support the overall mission of enforcing the laws regarding the hauling, storage and disposal of waste and used tires in California.
+Intensive focus of activities along the California-Mexico border region and illegal activities related to export of tires through California ports.
 Funds will be allocated to the following projects: